ceandrade/brkga_mp_ipr_cpp/src_docs/src/rst/page_index.rst

 any parts of it) and/or the data used to test it must cite the following article explicitly":

+.. admonition:: Reference

     C.E.
 Andrade, R.F.
 Toso, J.F.
 Gonçalves, M.G.C.
 Resende.
 The Multi-Parent
     Biased Random-key Genetic Algorithm with Implicit Path Relinking. *European Journal of Operational Research*, volume 289, number 1, pages 17–30, 2021.
     DOI:
     `10.1016/j.ejor.2019.11.037 <https://doi.org/10.1016/j.ejor.2019.11.037>`_.

-If you are using the multi-objective version, you also should cite this paper:
+If you are using the multi-objective version, you must also cite this paper:

+.. admonition:: Reference

     C.E.
 Andrade, L.S.
 Pessoa, S. Stawiarski.
 The Physical Cell Identity Assignment Problem: a Multi-objective Optimization Approach.